PokemonAutomation/Microcontroller/Wiki/Programs/PokemonSwSh/ShinyHuntUnattended-Regigigas2.md

 ### Reversal PP:

 This is the amount of PP of your attacking move.
-Reversal has 24 PP when fully PP up’ed.
+Reversal has 24 PP when fully PP up'ed.

 ### Start to Attack Delay: